-The department of clinical medicine, the Institute of Tropical Medicine has a clinic and runs the infectious disease ward in the Nagasaki University Hospital.
-It has 16 beds for general patients and 8 negative pressure rooms, to accommodate patients with TB and other special pathogens.
-We specialized in infectious diseases and respiratory diseases; these include systemic infectious diseases, including tropical infectious diseases, HIV/AIDS, tuberculosis, pneumonia, and various neoplasmic and inflammatory respiratory diseases.
-We see well approximately 500 consultation cases a year in other wards, for giving advices on diagnosis and treatment of infectious diseases.
-Outpatient clinic is open twice a week where we also run a travel clinic for international travelers.
+It was 16 June 1967 when the clinical department of the Institute of Tropical Medicine (NEKKEN) established its department in the Nagasaki University Hospital.
+Currently the NEKKEN department of clinical medicine has been running a clinic and providing inpatients care in the Department of Infectious Diseases as "NEKKEN-NAIKA".
+Our ward has 16 beds with 8 negative pressure rooms, of which two can accommodate patients with BSL4 pathogens.
+We are specialized in infectious diseases and also respiratory diseases; we treat patients with systemic infectious diseases, including tropical infectious diseases, HIV/AIDS, tuberculosis, pneumonia, and various neoplasmic and inflammatory respiratory diseases.
+We also receive approximately 500 consultation cases a year in other wards and give advices on diagnosis and treatment.
+Outpatient clinic is open twice a week where we run a travel clinic for international travelers.

-For training and education, we provide a number of lectures on infectious diseases and respiratory diseases to both under graduate and post graduate students and bed-side training programs for resident physicians.
-We organize a clinical case conference of tropical infectious diseases as a part of Master of Tropical Medicine course, Graduate School of Biomedical Sciences.
-Staff doctors and resident doctors are regularly dispatched to hospitals in abroad, such as, San Lazao Hospital, the Philippines and the infectious disease ward in Bac Mai Hospital, Vietnam.
-Professor Associate Professor Senior Lecturer Assistant Professor Assistant Professor Assistant Professor Fellow Doctor Fellow Doctor Fellow Doctor Fellow Doctor Fellow Doctor Fellow Doctor Senior Resident Senior Resident Senior Resident Senior Resident Assistant
+For training and education, we provide a number of lectures on infectious diseases and respiratory diseases to undergraduate students and bed-side training programs for resident physicians.
+We organize a clinical case conference of tropical infectious diseases as a part of Master of Tropical Medicine course, School of Tropical Medicine and Global Health.
+Staff doctors and resident doctors are regularly dispatched for a long-term to abroad, San Lazao Hospital, the Philippines and the infectious disease ward in Bac Mai Hospital, Vietnam to accumulate our knowledge and experience of clinical tropical medicine.
+Professor Associate Professor Senior Lecturer Assistant Professor Assistant Professor Assistant Professor Assistant Professor Visiting Lecturer Fellow Doctor Assistant

-Koya Ariyoshi Konosuke Morimoto Takeshi Tanaka Yoshiro Yamashita Masahiro Takaki Kensuke Takahashi Izumida Mai Reiko Mivahara Rena Osawa Emi Kitashoji Satoshi Kakiuchi Masahiro Sano Shingo Masuda Nobuaki Tsuyama Kanako Shimamori Eriko Ikeda Ayako Matsuo
+Koya Ariyoshi Konosuke Morimoto Takeshi Tanaka Yoshiro Yamashita Masahiro Takaki Emi Kitasyoji Kensuke Takahashi Akitsugu Furumoto Mai Izumida Satoshi Kakiuchi Hiroyuki Ito Hiroshi Nakaoka Ikko Yasuda Kosuke Matsui Masahiro Sano Akira Nishiyama Kanako Shimamori Ayako Matsuo